AKSW/jekyll-rdf/README.md

 jekyll_rdf:
   path: "simpsons.ttl"
 ```

+## Make use of RDF data

 Now, create the file "rdf_index.html" in _layouts - directory to edit the default layout for rdf-pages.
+For each resource a page will be rendered.
 See example below:

 ```html
 ---